BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 !!! attention ""
     *This is an advanced section.*

-- Select the duplication (chrX:45649874-45689322) from the `Region Navigator`.
+- Select the translocation breakpoint chr18 from the Region Navigator.
+Highlight the abnormal paired-ends by clicking and selecting

-- Highlight the abnormal paired-ends by clicking and selecting `Color alignments by` and then switch to `insert size and pair orientation`.
-Also, invoke `Sort alignments by` then select `start location`.
+`Color alignments by` and then switch to `insert size and pair orientation`.
+Invoke `Sort alignments by` then select `start location`.

 - Zoom out until you can see all the purple reads at the junction.